affinitydb/doc/pathSQL reference.md

 Functions and Operators
 -----------------------
-mvStore supports many common functions and operators available in relational databases, and usage is almost the same.
+ChaosDB supports many common functions and operators available in relational databases, and usage is almost the same.

-Internally mvStore regards all functions as operators, so here we discuss them together.
+Internally ChaosDB regards all functions as operators, so here we discuss them together.

 Sample: [functions.sql](./sources/pathsql/functions.html).